raspberrypilearning/deck-of-cards/en/step_5.md

 Your browser does not support the video tag, try FireFox or Chrome
 </video>

 It is possible to access the attributes of an object directly.
-For example, you could add this code at the end of your program to change the suit of the card, and then display it:
+For example, you could add the following code at the bottom of your program to change the suit of the card, and then display it:

 ```python
 my_card.suit = "clubs"